-A fine grained, medium plastic, red firing, native material that vitrifies around cone 7.
+A fine grained, medium plastic, deep red firing, native material that vitrifies around cone 7.
 Suitable as a plasticity-neutral ingredient in medium and high temperature red and brown burning bodies.

-Note that Redstone contains enough soluble materials that are hostile to the deflocculation process that it cannot easily be used in casting slips.
+Note that Redstone contains enough soluble materials that are hostile to the deflocculation process that it cannot be used in casting slips.

 A typical set of fired bars.
 We can compare runs, see color progression and measure porosity/fired shrinkage over a range of temperatures using them (cone 4 (top) to 8).

 Redstone burns to an attractive red at cone 4.
 By cone 6 it has darkened to a deep red.
 By cone 8 it is blistering and beginning to expand toward melting.
 At cone 2 it fires a warm red progressing down to a typical terra cotta color at cone 02-04.
-Redstone is somewhat more resistant to bloating than our other materials and overfired ware tends to soften and warp before bloating occurs.

 Redstone is thus ideal as an iron source in low and medium bodies.
 It is much cleaner to work with than iron oxide:buff clay mixes and its color change is linear across the cone 1 to 5 range.